 Ian Warden is a columnist for The Canberra Times

-Ian Warden One hundred years ago this week "Clio" of Melbourne's Punch provided some revealing anecdotes about famous Lord Horatio Kitchener.
+Ian Warden One hundred years ago this week, columnist "Clio" of Melbourne's "Punch" was worried about how dangerous Melbourne was for young soldiers.

 Ian Warden An old bamboo crucifix has drawn a Japanese bishop to Canberra.